 During school pickup, families are to have their pick up number displayed in the dashboard of their car or hanging from the rearview mirror.
 If there is someone else picking up your student, they will need your carpool number to pick the child up.
 For more information on the carpool process, please click here.

-Kindergarten – 3rd grade have 3 recesses-a morning recess, a lunch recess, and an afternoon recess.
-Grades 4-5 have 2 recesses-a morning recess and a lunch recess.
+Kindergarten – 2nd grade has 3 recesses-a morning recess, a lunch recess, and an afternoon recess.
+Grades 3-5 have 2 recesses-a morning or afternoon recess, and a lunch recess.
 6th grade and up will have a lunch break.

 New Summit offers 5 specials classes including Art, Music, PE, Curiosity Science, and Library.
 Students will have one of these every day, all year long for an average time of 40 minutes.

 The max for kindergarten is 20 students per class.
 The max for first grade is 22 per class and second grade and up is 25 students per class.
 At the beginning of the school year, we may have up to 3 students per class over the max ratio due to the beginning of the year attrition.
 With our TA’s and Instructional staff, New Summit is a 20:1 average ratio for each grade.

 New Summit Charter Academy has an open door policy and welcomes parents to come and volunteer at the school anytime.
 We ask that parents complete 15 volunteer hours per semester per family for a total of 30 hours per school year.

 Volunteer opportunities include things like reading to children, helping as a lunchroom monitor, pick up trash around school grounds and much more!
 Families are encouraged to visit their child’s classroom, and special events will be held where parents are invited and encouraged to be a part of the school day.
 There are also committees in various areas that parents can help with staff appreciation, fundraising, help in the library and more.

 For parents who work or are unable to come to the school, we will have home volunteer opportunities for you to participate in.